Buffalo, Rochester and Pittsburgh Railway: Stations

 The public face of a railroad is its stations, and the BR&P demonstrated its respect for its customers with well-designed, well-built, and well-maintained railway stations, most of which outlasted the company.
 Some were erected anew, while others, like the terminus in Rochester, were improvements of existing buildings.

 The original Scottsville station of the Buffalo, Rochester and Pittsburgh sat at the west end of Maple Street, well to the north of the end of the road.
 Its 1911 replacement was on the curve where Maple turns south to Wyvil and Hanford.
 The railroad built a new station in Scottsville, formally dedicating it in 1911.
 Sitting approximately one hundred meters south of the original building, it was introduced to the public in a modest ceremony featuring Surrogate Judge Selden S Brown and businessman David Salyerds.

 In the summer of 1911, the line started a new station on the west side of Main Street in Mumford, completing it in October 1912.
 Over seven hundred people attended the opening, including Judge Brown again.
 This station, on the very south side of Wheatland, accommodated both Mumford and Caledonia.

-The Buffalo, Rochester and Pittsburgh stations in Springville, New York and Orchard Park, New York were listed on the National Register of Historic Places in 1991 and 2007, respectively.
+The Buffalo, Rochester and Pittsburgh stations in Springville, New York, and Orchard Park, New York, were listed on the National Register of Historic Places in 1991 and 2007, respectively.

-The Rochester station at 320 Main Street West survives today...as Nick Tahou's.
+The Rochester station at 320 Main Street West survives today as the restaurant Nick Tahou's.
 That part of Oak Street which ended at the station on Main Street disappeared when the I-490 expressway and Frontier Field were built.
 The track behind the station, however, survives as part of the Rochester and Southern, whose parent company, the Genesee and Wyoming, purchased the Rochester to Ashford Junction portion of the former BR&P in 1986.

 The Bradford station saw enormous activity at the end of the 19th century.
 The BR&P had a maintenance facility in this oil town, along with their cross-tie and timber factory, which operated its own two-foot-gauge micro-railroad for moving the timbers about.
 Other railroads active in Bradford at the time included the Bradford, Bordell, and Kinzua, the Olean, Bradford, and Warren, the Kindell and Eldred, and the bizarre little Bradford and Foster Brook Monorail.
 At the time, the BR&P averaged some fifty freight crews operating out of Bradford, with the Erie, Pennsylvania, and short lines contributing their share.